SBDPlugins/VehiclesPlus/.github/ISSUE_TEMPLATE/lag_report.md

 ---
-name: 1.12.x Bug Report
+name: Lag Report
-about: Bug reports for 1.12.x servers
+about: If you experience any form of lag while using VehiclesPlus, report here.
-title: ''
+title: 'Lag Report'
-labels: Bug, 1.12.x
+labels: Lag
 assignees: ''

 ---

-**Describe the bug**
+**Describe the lag**
-A clear and concise description of what the bug is.
+What kind of lag is it?
+(TPS, FPS, CPU, etc)

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+What causes the lag?
+What are you doing when you experience the lag?

 **Screenshots or Video Recordings**
 If applicable, add screenshots or video recordings to help explain your problem.

-**Server and Plugin Information**
+**Server and Plugin Informations**
  - Installed plugins:
  - VehiclesPlus Version:
  - Pro or Lite?